GoogleCloudPlatform/datacatalog-tag-engine/README.md

 }
 ```

 Open the Data Catalog UI and verify that your tag was successfully created.
-If not, open the Cloud Run logs and investigate the problem.
+If your tags are not there or if you encounter an error with the previous commands, open the Cloud Run logs and investigate.

 ### <a name="testb"></a>Testing your Tag Engine setup with a service account: